SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

-The applicability of SModelS is currently restricted to models which contain a Z\ :sub:`2` symmetry (R-Parity in SUSY, K-Parity in UED, ...) and result in a missing transverse energy (MET) final state at experiments.
+The applicability of SModelS is currently restricted to models which contain a Z\ :sub:`2` symmetry (R-parity in SUSY, K-parity in UED, ...) and result in a missing transverse energy (MET) final state at experiments.
 This is required in order to provide a clear structure for the simplified model topologies appearing during the :ref:`decomposition <decomposition>` of the input model.